andylamp/ptucc_compiler/README.md

 # Starting stub of `ptucc`

-This is the non-patch starting stub of `ptucc`, refer to the main branch to see the read me for the release version.
+This is the non-patched starting stub of `ptucc`, refer to the main branch to see the read me for the release version.

 # Requirements